-S3-EP12: Debbie & Sam on the Beginning of the End of COVID, Reminiscing on Cold Winter Nights, and Shaving Off His Beard as a Birthday Present
+S3-EP12: Debbie & Sam on COVID, Cold Winter Nights, and Shaving Off His Beard as a Birthday Present

 Debbie and Sam sit down to talk about vaccine distribution and the beginning of the end of COVID, and to wrap up 2020.

 Note from Debbie

 I hope you enjoy this podcast.
 Would you please consider leaving a short review on Apple Podcasts/iTunes?
 It takes less than sixty seconds, and it really makes a difference in attracting new listeners and upcoming guests.
 I might read your review on my next episode! – Debbie